leo-editor/leo-editor/leo/doc/importers.md

     # This probably should be the last sub-pass.
     self.delete_all_empty_nodes(parent)
 ```
-Subclasses may override i.post_pass for complete control over post processing.
+Subclasses may override `i.post_pass` for complete control over post processing.

 **Stage 3: i.finish**

 Does *essential* late processing.
-It inserts Leo directives in the root nodes and, last of all, converts sets p.b to p.v._import_lines and then deletes all v._import_lines attributes.
+It inserts Leo directives in the root nodes and, last of all, does `p.b = p.v._import_lines` and then deletes all `v._import_lines` attributes.

-Subclasses should never have to override i.finish.
+Subclasses should never have to override `i.finish`.

 Furthermore, subclasses of the Importer class can easily modify code by overriding the following Importer methods: